3 (2012 Indian film): Production

-Aishwarya R. Dhanush stated that the script was written with Amala Paul in mind after being impressed by her work in Mynaa, but the actress was initially unavailable to do the film.
-Aishwarya later signed Shruti Haasan to the role.
-This film's press meet was held at the Star City Hotel on 5 August 2011 in Chennai with the director, the cinematographer and the lead pair, Dhanush and Amala Paul.
+Aishwarya Rajinikanth stated that the script was written with Amala Paul in mind after being impressed by her work in Mynaa, but the actress was unavailable to do the film.
+Aishwarya later signed Amala Paul to the role.

-The film was originally meant to begin its first schedule in October 2011 but in a turn of events, Dhanush had free dates in August and September 2011.
 However, Amala Paul was unavailable to start the film early and left the project, and Shruti Haasan joined the team after her Telugu film was delayed.
+Filming began in late July 2011.
+A press meet was held at the Star City Hotel in early August 2011 in Chennai.

 Music

-The soundtrack and score for this film is composed by Anirudh Ravichander, marking his debut as a music composer.
-The song....
-"Why This Kolaveri Di" was released as a single by Sony Music on 16 November 2011.
+The soundtrack and score for this film are composed by Anirudh Ravichander, marking his debut as a music composer.
+The song "Why This Kolaveri Di" was released as a single by Sony Music on 16 November 2011.
 This song written and performed by Dhanush, became one of the most streamed songs of all time.
 It also featured in the "Recently Most Popular (Gold) Videos" on YouTube.
-The full soundtrack album was released at a launch event, held on 23 December 2011, and gained extremely positive reviews.
+The full soundtrack album was released at a launch event on 23 December 2011 and gained extremely positive reviews.

 Release

-The satellite rights of the film were secured by Sun TV.
-The film released on 30 March 2012.
-Its Hindi dubbed version was supposed to release on 29 May 2012 but it was released in 2020.
-The film released with 1000 prints in Tamil.
-The film released in 1250 screens worldwide for both versions.
+The film was released on 30 March 2012, with 400 prints in Tamil.